umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Users-On-Cloud/index.md

 1. Go to the backoffice of your Umbraco Cloud project
 2. Go to the User section in the backoffice
 3. Invite new User to the project
-4. Enter name and email and add a User Group to assign access and permissions and optionaly enter a new message for the invitation
+4. Enter name and email and add a User Group to assign access and permissions and optionally enter a new message for the invitation

 ![Invite User](images/invite_user.png)